It's Rush Lembos serving humanity simply by showing up, even in a blue funk, as I have been in since Friday.

 And then where are you?

-If you've got no foundation or substance that has generated the notice, the achievement, the fame that people uh claim that they want, then you've got nothing to fall back on.
+If you've got no foundation or substance that has generated the notice, the achievement, the fame that people claim that they want, then you've got nothing to fall back on.

-This is why I said last week, and I forget what this was about, uh, but uh the media was taken out after somebody, and it was it was uh it was relentless when I said this person's in trouble because the media did make them.
+This is why I said last week, and I forget what this was about, but the media was taken out after somebody, and it was relentless.

 Their achievement has not made them.